-One important concept on computer networks is the network concept itself.
+One important concept in computer networks is the network concept itself.
 More precisely the layer 2 network concept, in simple words the layer 2 network embraces all nodes reachable using layer 2 frames.

-From the layer 2 point of view the layer 2 network is the whole world, there is nothing beyond that, nevertheless it may be just a tiny local area network (LAN).
-This is why in layer 2 there are no network addresses, only node addresses.
+From the layer 2 point of view the layer 2 network is the entire world, there is nothing beyond that, nevertheless it may be just a tiny local area network (LAN).
+Therefore, in layer 2 there are no network addresses, only node addresses, under the layer 2 point of view, only one network exists.

 Other important concept around layer 2 networks is the broadcast address in local area networks.
 The broadcast address represents all network nodes, thus in layer 2 it represents all nodes in the layer 2 network.
-When a frame is sent to the layer 2 broadcast address, a copy of it will be delivered to every node of the layer 2 network, this also denotes the extent of the layer 2 network and is called the broadcast domain.
+When a frame is sent to the layer 2 broadcast address, a copy of it will be delivered to every node in the layer 2 network, this also denotes the extent of the layer 2 network and it's called the broadcast domain.

-Layer 3 the network concept also exists, but it's not physical related, it's logical, and thus layer 2 networks may not precisely match layer 3 networks, although in most cases they do.
-One can have several layer 3 networks sharing the same layer 2 network, however, one layer 3 network cannot be distributed by several layer 2 networks.
+At layer 3 the network concept also exists, but it is not physical related, it is logical, and thus, layer 2 networks may not precisely match layer 3 networks, although in most cases they do.
+Nevertheless, different layer 3 networks may share the same layer 2 network, though, one layer 3 network cannot be dispersed throughout several layer 2 networks.

-OSI layer 3 active devices
+OSI layer 3 intermediate nodes

 OSI layer 3 intermediate nodes are called routers or gateways.
-Layer 3 can be viewed as a duplication of layer 2 features: packet and node address.
-The difference is these features are now decoupled from lower layers, also the network address concept is introduced.
+Layer 3 can be viewed as a duplication of most layer 2 features: packets and node addresses.
+The difference is these features are now decoupled from lower layers, also the network address concept is introduced to identify different networks.

-Layer 3 protocols, notably IP (IPv4 or IPv6) defines a new universal packets format and uses any available layer 2 technology to transport them.
+Layer 3 protocols, notably IP (IPv4 or IPv6) defines a universal packets format and uses any available layer 2 technology to transport them.
 However, source and destination nodes may not be connected to the same layer two network, this is where routers enter to work.
-Usually a router is connected to more than one layer 2 network, it receives an IP packet transported by a frame from one layer 2 network, places the same IP packet inside a frame of another layer 2 network and emits it.
+Usually, a router is connected to more than one layer 2 network, it receives an IP packet transported by a frame from one layer 2 network, places the same IP packet inside a new frame of another layer 2 network and emits it.

 Each layer 3 network will be identified by a network address.
-In IPv4 and IPv6, the network address is part of each node address, this will make routeing easier because by looking at the node destination address the destination network is identified.
+In IPv4 and IPv6, the network address is part of each node address, this makes routing easier because by looking at the node destination address the destination network is identified.

-Unlike switches, routers can interconnect totally different layer 2 technologies, including LAN to WAN (Wide Area Networks).
+Unlike hubs and switches, routers can interconnect totally different layer 2 technologies, even if frame formats are different, including LAN to WAN (Wide Area Networks).